What is the objective of the Development Cooperation Forum?

 Who is the President of the Economic and Social Council?

-The presidency changes at the beginning of every year.
+The presidency changes every year at the ECOSOC’s first organizational session.
 Information about the current President, H.E.
-Frederick Musiiwa Makamure Shava (Republic of Zimbabwe), is posted at the ECOSOC President's page.
+Marie Chatardová (Czech Republic) is posted at the ECOSOC President's page.

 What is the composition of the ECOSOC Bureau?